Robochao/robochao.github.com/_posts/Games/2014-09-04-gamergate-the-unnecessary-debate.md

 For the last few days, the consumer gaming community has been on about what they call #GamerGate and #notyourshield.

 I have composed a modern small play, in three Acts, of what happened, chronologically.
-I shall name it
+I shall name it <a href="http://knowyourmeme.com/memes/tips-fedora">M'lady.</a>

 	-[Act I]-